Yaya Fink: Public activities

 In September 2024, Fink, together with Information Science Prof. Karine Nahon, and journalist Tomer Avital, organized a conference in Haifa to set priorities and exchange ideas on how to prepare a legislative agenda for a center-left government which attendees hope will replace Prime Minister Benjamin Netanyahu’s right-wing coalition.
 Fink founded the "Liberal Consumer Forum" following boycotts by right-wing activists of businesses that expressed support for the protests and within its framework he initiated the "Liberal Brand", which unites under it businesses that supported the protests.
 He led the Youth March for Democracy, a week-long march from Tel Aviv to Jerusalem.

 Crowdfunding projects he initiated or participated in: the rehabilitation of Kibbutz Be'eri, assistance to 4-year-old Abigail Idan who returned from Hamas captivity and to her new family, financial assistance to the Michal Sela Forum following budget cuts by the government, support for the orphans Romi-Shira and Leah Suissa and the children of Ravid Katz who lost their parents during the October 7 attacks, assistance to Palestinians whose homes were burned in the riots in Huwara and assistance to the children of the Baranes family whose parents were killed by a rocket in the Golan Heights.
 During the Iron Swords War, Fink established the "Reservists' Forum for Equal Service," which numbers approximately fifteen thousand reservists, both male and female, for the security of Israel and for the value of equality, and is one of the leaders of the protest for equal burden.
 In response to the insults received by footballer Mohammad Abu Fani, Fink submitted a letter of apology to the player, which was signed by thousands.

-Pink serves in the reserves as a brigade staff officer with the rank of major.
+Fink serves in the reserves as a brigade staff officer with the rank of major.
 Following Minister Yoav Gallant's first dismissal, in March 2023, Fink announced the cessation of his volunteering for the reserves.
 With the outbreak of the Iron Swords War, he returned to reserve service.

 In September 2024, Fink was named one of The Marker magazine's People of the Year.

+In The Democrats primary elections held on July 20, 2026, ahead of the 2026 Israeli legislative election, Fink came in at number five on the slate.